sympy/sympy/doc/src/guides/contributing/deprecations.md

 https://github.com/sympy/sympy/wiki/Writing-Release-Notes#backwards-compatibility-breaks-and-deprecations

-Whenever a deprecated functionality is removed entirely after its deprecation period, this also needs to be added to the "Backwards compatibility breaks and deprecations" section of the release notes.
+Whenever a deprecated functionality is removed entirely after its deprecation period, this also needs to be marked as a `BREAKING CHANGE` and added to the "Backwards compatibility breaks and deprecations" section of the release notes.